acamp3lo/NX650-Dashboard/README.md

 ## Air Monitoring Box Assembly

 This enclosure houses the DHT22 air temperature and humidity module, as well as a small blower fan.
-The fan creates negative pressure inside the enclosure to promote air circulation: this improves accuracy of the readings by reducing the influence of hot air from the engine.
+The fan creates negative pressure inside the enclosure to promote air circulation.
+This, in addition to the snorkel, was designed in an effort to reduce the influence of hot air from the engine.

 ![Air Monitoring Box Assembly](images/docs/air_monitoring_box_assembly.jpg "Air Monitoring Box Assembly")